lawslefthand/Stm32F0-LL-BM280-Driver/README.md

 4. **Important**: To ensure proper initialization settings take effect, follow these steps:
    - First, initialize the BMP280 in **I2C mode** using the i2c driver.
 This configures the initialization settings of the sensor.
    - Once I2C mode is initialized and the configuration is complete, switch to **SPI mode** for normal operation  (will be fixed later).
-5. For the initialization sequence and example code, refer to `example file`.
+5. For the initialization sequence and example code, refer to initialization.

 ## Connection Table